 - Run a food waste audit to record and analyze what's being wasted.
 Identify patterns and make necessary changes.
 A study by the World Resources Institute found that businesses that tracked their food waste saved an average of $14 for every $1 invested in waste reduction measures.

 - Keeping track of waste in restaurants can be a dirty job as sometimes it requires sorting waste before throwing it away, but a waste audit will give you a much clearer picture of where you need to improve.
 Making a record of your food waste is extremely helpful in setting waste reduction targets and tracking food waste reduction progress over time.
+Our food waste log template should help you with that.

 5. Repurposing Potential Food Waste